What’s the CEFR? English Language Learner Levels Explained

 B1 (Intermediate)

-At the B1 level, students can already talk more about familiar topics like their hobbies, personal interests, or education.
+At the B1 language level, students can already talk more about familiar topics like their hobbies, personal interests, or education.
 Moreover, they can use the language in more situations such as traveling, dining out, or socializing.
 At this point, they’re also able to describe their experiences, dreams, and plans, as well as express their opinions in uncomplicated terms.
+There can sometimes be a disconnect when determining intermediate-level meaning regarding language evaluation.
+The CEFR takes this into account and is very specific about what constitutes beginner, intermediate, and upper intermediate.

 B2 (Upper Intermediate)

-Once students reach the B2 level, they’re more fluent when it comes to conveying their thoughts and commenting on various concrete and abstract topics, such as cultural and political issues.
-They can also take part in meetings in their area of expertise and even converse with native speakers without major problems.
+Once students reach the B2 level, they’re more fluent when it comes to conveying their thoughts.
+Students will be able to comment on various concrete and abstract topics, such as cultural and political issues.
+They can also take part in meetings in their area of expertise and even converse with native speakers.
+Of all the ESL levels being discussed, the B2 Upper Intermediate is one of the broadest categories within the CEFR.
+This level can span a wide range of subjects and responses but signifies a major step in learning a language.

 Proficient User